-Incidents of same-sex domestic violence generally occur at levels that are about the same or somewhat higher than among heterosexual couples.
-According to a study by the Centers for Disease Control, rates of sexual violence were somewhat lower for lesbians than for heterosexual women; however, sexual violence rates were significantly higher for women who are bisexual.
+Incidents of domestic violence between same-sex couples generally occur at levels that are about the same or somewhat higher than among heterosexual couples.
+According to The National Intimate Partner and Sexual Violence Survey conducted by the Centers for Disease Control, rates of sexual violence were somewhat lower for lesbians than for heterosexual women; however, sexual violence rates were significantly higher for women who are bisexual.
 Among gay men, rates of partner violence appear to be higher than domestic violence experienced by heterosexual men.

 Types of Same-Sex Domestic Violence